Slow Wine Guide USA 2024

-Slow Wine US is a new and revolutionary guide to the wines of California, Oregon, New York and Washington.
-Thanks to the help of a handful of expert contributors, we’ve selected the best wineries from each state and reviewed their most outstanding bottles.
-Each winery receives a review divided in three sections: the first one dedicated to the people who live and work at the winery, the second to the vineyards and the way they’re farmed, the third to the finest wines currently available on the market.
+Slow Wine USA is a guide to 400+ wineries from California, Oregon, New York and Washington that prioritize land stewardship as the foundation of their sustainability efforts by farming without synthetic herbicides.
+With the help of a team of expert contributors, we’ve visited the wineries, assessed their farming practices, and reviewed some of their most outstanding bottles.
+Each winery review is divided in three sections: the first one dedicated to the people who live and work at the winery, the second to the vineyards and the way they’re farmed, and the third to three of their best wines.

 “The best resource I can recommend is the Slow Wine Guide, an annual publication that vets wineries for a range of ecological criteria.
 The guide recommends wineries that do not use chemically synthesized [herbicides] (like Roundup), and also checks for things like water use, sustainably constructed buildings and intervention during the winemaking process.”